CLOSE

 Download CV

 Dr. Gorman is a New Testament scholar who specializes in the theology and spirituality of the apostle Paul, the Gospel of John, the book of Revelation, and the theological and missional interpretation of Scripture.
-He is the author of nearly twenty books and numerous articles, including several volumes on Paul as well as works on Revelation, John, the atonement, Christian ethics, and biblical interpretation more generally.
+He is the author of twenty books and numerous articles, including several volumes on Paul as well as works on Revelation, John, the atonement, Christian ethics, and biblical interpretation more generally.
+His most recent book is 1 Corinthians: A Theological, Pastoral, and Missional Commentary (Eerdmans, 2025).
+He is currently working on John, the Pauline Gospel?
+Paul and John in Sync (Baker Academic) and Philippians: A Theological, Pastoral, and Missional Commentary (Eerdmans).

 Dr. Gorman earned his M.Div. and Ph.D. at Princeton Theological Seminary.
 He has lectured and taught in both Catholic and Protestant churches, colleges, and seminaries throughout the United States and at institutions in several other countries, including Canada, England, Scotland, New Zealand, South Africa, the Democratic Republic of the Congo, and Cameroon.
 In 2009 he was Visiting Professor of New Testament at Duke Divinity School, and in 2016 he gave the Didsbury Lectures in England as well as the Payton Lectures at Fuller Seminary.
 Dr. Gorman is an elected member of the international Society for New Testament Studies, and he is on the editorial board of The Journal of Theological Interpretation.
 In 2020, he was honored with a Festschrift (collection of essays by other scholars) entitled Cruciform Scripture: Cross, Participation, and Mission.
 The title captures the heart of his approach to interpreting and teaching the New Testament theologically.